 Network packages sent via HTTP (or HTTPS) to another destination than the proxy server match rule 2 and are rejected.
 The client application is notified that the web server cannot be reached.

-For a more detailed description of this example, see the relevant section in the Threat Defender manual.
+For a more detailed description of this example, see the Threat Defender manual.